Integrated Sustainability Report FY2021

 All employees sign employment contracts with clearly stated employment terms and conditions for employees to understand.
 This includes employment terms on salary and allowances, (statutory) contributions/ deductions, leave entitlements, insurance and medical benefits etc.

-To ensure that CapitaLand remains competitive and able to attract and retain talent, it engages external consultants to benchmark the Trusts' compensation packages it owns against relevant talent markets.
+To ensure that the Manager remains competitive and able to attract and retain talent, external consultants are engaged to benchmark compensation packages against the relevant talent markets.
 Salaries are reviewed against the benchmarks, and the specific job scope and responsibilities of each employee are taken into consideration.
 Beyond base salaries, other components of the compensation packages encompass short-term cash bonuses and long-term equity-based reward plans.
 All regular full-time employees undergo an annual performance review where there is an open discussion on performance, areas for improvement, developmental needs and career plans.

 Positive Work Environment

 The Manager supports such programmes and initiatives to foster employee well-being and promote individual ownership and accountability.
 Through the flexible work arrangement policy, employees may apply for flexible work hours, work from home or part-time work arrangements depending on their needs.

 Employment contracts with clearly-stated terms and conditions are signed with all confirmed employees.
 In the event of termination or employee resignation, a minimum notice period of one month must be fulfilled, depending on the employee's job grade.

-Learning And Development
+Learning and Development

 Existing and Potential Customers